signature-ip-ai/inoculator-user-guide/source/login.rst

 Log In Page
 =================================

 To use the iNoCulator, user must enter valid credentials.
-To find the Sign In Page, user must go to inoculator.ai/home and click ‘Sign In’ button.
+To find the Log In Page, user must go to inoculator.ai/home and click ‘Log In’ button.

 .. image:: images/sign_in-home_page.png
   :alt: sign_in-home_page